kblee152/kblee152.github.io/_posts/2019-11-01-SQL-Window-Function.md

 - Perform calculations on an already generated result set (a window)
 - Aggregate calculations
   - Similar to subqueries in `SELECT`
-  - Running totals, rankings, mmoving averages
+  - Running totals, rankings, moving averages

 Window functions are a class of functions that perform calculations on a result set that has already been generated, also referred to as a "window"

 ##### What's a window function?